sedera logo

 Sedera

 Sedera, headquartered in Austin, Texas, has been serving its members since 2014.
-The company was founded by Dr. Tony Dale, and, while based on the HealthShare ministry model, has no religious requirement for membership.
+The company was founded by Dr. Tony Dale and, while based on the HealthShare ministry model, has no religious requirement for membership.
 Instead, members commit to a healthy lifestyle, moral behavior, and certain ethical beliefs.

 How does a Sedera membership work?

-Sedera does not have religious requirements for entry, and is instead focused on providing a medical cost sharing community centered around a set of core ethical beliefs that anyone is welcome to commit to.
+Sedera does not have religious requirements for entry, and is instead focused on providing a medical cost sharing community centered around a set of core ethical beliefs and principles that anyone is welcome to commit to.

 Members are encouraged to contact Sedera for assistance with the needs process.
 Sedera member advisors assist members with submitting a need, and will advocate on their behalf to keep healthcare costs low for them and the HealthShare community.
 Funds for the community are transferred from members’ medical cost sharing bank accounts to their own bank accounts, and those funds are then used to pay for related medical expenses.